MiviaLabs/hati/README.md

 ## What is that?

 **Hati** gives you - out of the box - layer of communication for your distributed application or api, it has couple of integrations with different protocols which can be used for building your next project.

 These integrations are:

 - [x] Redis

   - [ ] Presistent messages - streams
+  - [ ] Redis message queue - RMQ
   - [x] Not persistent messages - pub/sub
   - [x] Waiting for response from remote - timeout 1s
   - [x] Option to send without waiting for response from remote

-- [ ] RabbitMQ
 - [ ] P2P Protocol

 Hati server works on a simple concept of modules and actions (methods) - they can receive payloads through internal channels from other Hati servers which are in the network, as well as through HTTP requests in case if your are building api.

 Hait comes with few handy integrations for different databases: